Jakob-Strobl/exclaim/readme.md

 **Input**: ```{{ write! "hello" | uppercase }}```

 Here we have a write block that contains the literal expression ```"hello"``` with the ```uppercase``` transformation.  ```uppercase``` turns all alphabetic characters into uppercase characters.
-So when we execute the following code block, we get the following:
+So when we execute the code block, the result is this:

 **Output**: ```HELLO```

 There are many types of transformations, and not all of them work on the same types of data.
-As transforms stabilize, there will be an easy way to see all kinds of transforms.
+As transforms stabilize, there will be an easy way to see all kinds of transforms for all types of data.

 ## Patterns